newmanw/mage-server/docs/use_cases/feeds.md

 #### Result
 The new feed configuration is saved and the feed is available to add to events.

+#### Variations

+##### Multi-Feed Services
+As described above, multiple feeds could be availabe from a single service endpoint, for example, an OGC service that provides mutiple feature layers or collections, or a weather service that provides multiple alert streams.
+Administrators' user experience might be better if the app allows to configure multiple feeds at once from a single service.
+The steps might then change to allow the administrator to first enter the URL for a service endpoint, then fetch the list of feeds available for that service.
+Further, the administrator might wish to make the enire service available as an aggregate, allowing the list of available feeds to change dynamically as the source service changes.
+A service might configure itself such that it adds a new feed every month or every week.
+Having to enable those new feeds through manual administration would be onerous.

 ### 3. Assign feed to event